-The upcoming release of the 2020 VAESE alumni relations benchmarking study shows some interesting trends.
+The 2020 VAESE alumni relations benchmarking study shows some interesting trends.
 Here are a few stats to whet your appetite before the study is released in the coming weeks.
 About a 4 minute read.

-As a data geek, I get a little giddy with all the data I have to work with.
+As a data geek, when I look at all the data from the VAESE Alumni Relations Benchmarking Study, I get a little giddy.
 The challenge is making sense of it so you can make informed programming and business decisions.

 For the most part, I’ll give you the stats and I’ll let you judge for yourself its relevance to your program.
 Some stats are such big news that I can’t resist adding my two-cents worth of analysis or comment.
 Other stats may not look too good on the surface, but maybe you understand the underlying reasons that can shed some light on a particular stat.
 If so, I’d love to have you start a conversation.

 For those of you who are new to the VAESE Alumni Benchmarking study, the 2020 report is the third biennial study.
 We launched this study in 2015 primarily because very little research was available specifically about higher ed alumni relations.
 Most of the available research relates to advancement and fundraising matters.
 We were able to collect data from around the world (albeit 92% of participants were from North America), and compiled comparative data relating to things like alumni budgets, staffing levels, emails metrics, communication and engagement models, etc.